 administrators to associate a policy with that node.
 Administrators must also

-make use of policies associated with the organization or folder.
+make use of the individual policy or policies associated with the node.
 Users

 must also have the

 |Allows users to view the firewall rules applied to the network or instance.

 In the following example, Joe can create, modify, and delete any hierarchical

 firewall policy in the

 policies folder, but he cannot attach the hierarchical